Is Krushna Abhishek Wishing Kapil Sharma For His New Show Or Taking A Dig At Him?

 Krushna Takes A Dig At Kapil!

-Well, Krushna's statement looks complicated as he is wishing Kapil that his show works ‘wonders', and is also taking a dig by saying, ‘Firangi unfortunately did not work'.
+Well, Krushna's statement looks complicated; he is wishing Kapil that his show works ‘wonders', also at the same time taking a dig at him by saying, ‘Firangi unfortunately did not work'.
 Meanwhile, Krushna further said he too is launching his new show, "Also once he launches his project, I will also come up with my show, so that people will get something to talk about."

 Will Krushna Appear On Kapil’s Show?